Does Bohm's Quantum Force Have a Classical Origin?: Radial Relative Motion in the Time-Symmetric Electrodynamics Picture

-where \(\phi_a \equiv \delta\phi_0 + \omega r_0/c\) is a constant.
-Combining with the result of Eq. (\ref{modfact_uniform_vel}) for motion in the retarded field, the modulating factor for the test zitter particle moving in the sum of the retarded and advanced fields is
+where \(\phi_a \equiv \omega r_0/c + \delta\phi_0\) is a constant.
+Combining this result with Eq. (\ref{retarded_modfact_gen}) for motion in the retarded field, the modulating factor for the test zitter particle moving in the sum of the retarded and advanced fields is

 \begin{widetext}

 \end{widetext}

 where \(\phi_s = (\phi_r + \phi_a)/2 \) and \(\phi_d = (\phi_r - \phi_a)/2\) are constants.